 Objective 1 – The development, maintenance and operation by the DNO Parties and IDNO Parties of efficient, co-ordinated, and economical Distribution Networks.

-Working Group view on DCP 209: The Working Group agreed that a reduction in non-technical losses caused by unregistered consumers should make distribution networks more efficient.
+Working Group view on DCP 209: The Working Group agreed that a reduction in non-technical losses from resolving unregistered consumers and reducing the potentially inefficient usage of electricity by unregistered customer should make distribution networks more efficient.

 Objective 3 - The efficient discharge by the DNO Parties and IDNO Parties of obligations imposed upon them in their Distribution Licences